kjolley/BIGSdb_documentation/dbase_setup.rst

   * force the use of a specific set when accessing database via this XML configuration: Value is the name of the set.
   * optional

+* job_priority

+  * Integer with default job priority for offline jobs (default:5)
+  * optional

+* job_quota

+  * Integer with number of offline jobs that can be queued or currently running for this database
+  * optional

 * diploid

   * allow IUPAC 2-nuclotide ambiguity codes in allele definitions for use with diploid typing schemes: either 'yes' or 'no', default 'no' (Version 1.9.1+).